INSIDE: A Guide to the BEST JAPANESE CANDY and snacks the Whole Family will Love.

 Here’s an activity all the kids enjoy – making their very own candy!

-It’s easy with these Popin’ Cookin’ DIY candy kits by Kracie.
+It’s easy with these Popin Cookin candy kits by Kracie.

-Even when you don’t speak or read Japanese, you can follow the simple picture instructions to work it out.
+Even when you don’t speak or read Japanese, it’s easy to do.

-It’s a matter of adding water and food coloring to a special powder in a mold, and waiting for the magical alchemy to unfold.
+Simply add water and the food coloring to a special powder in a mold.

-These do-it-yourself candy kits by Popin’ Cookin’ make gooey sweet candy and are very popular with Japanese kids.
+These do-it-yourself candy kits by Popin’ Cookin’ are very, very popular with Japanese kids.

 The Bento Lunch Box Candy Kit (as pictured above) is a best seller!